 Represents USD 136.2 million against the subordinated bank facility Tranche I, USD 99.8 million against the subordinated bank facility Tranche II and USD 121.6 million against subordinated bank facility Tranche IV.
 The repayment of Tranche I began from December 2010 and will end in December 2025.
-The repayment of Tranche IV began from June 2011 and will end in December 2025.
-The repayment of Tranche IV began from December 2025.
+The repayment of Tranche IV began from December 2011 and will end in December 2025.
+The repayment of Tranche IV began from December 2013 and will end in December 2025.